 Prevention is Always Better Than Cure

-Thus, experts and law-enforcement highly advice the inculcating backup practices to avoid becoming helpless in conditions of data kidnapping.
+Thus, experts and law enforcement highly advise inculcating backup practices to avoid becoming helpless in conditions of data kidnapping.
 One can simply deny paying the ransom and instead wipe the disk clean to restore it with the latest backup of their data (Sync-and-share).

-Findings of the Study: Ransomware can only be as harmful as you let it be.
+Ransomware can only be as harmful as you let it be.
 As long as you follow recommended backup practices & ensure the replication of each data updated or changed on your machine(s), even an attack as catastrophic as Ransomware, cannot affect you.
-Traces of the malware that infects your data / computer during a ransomware attack are wiped clean as soon as the payment is made.
+Traces of the malware that infects your data/computer during a ransomware attack are wiped clean as soon as the payment is made.
 The idea behind this is to make the architecture and/or technology behind the malware, confidential from investigators.
-Thus, as a result the consequences of such an attack remain unavoidable unless a backup is involved.
+Thus, as a result, the consequences of such an attack remain unavoidable unless a backup is involved.